New Zealand FP class electric multiple unit: Rail squeal

 Not long after the units were introduced on the Johnsonville Line, residents along the line started complaining of the trains emitting a high-pitched squealing noise as they rounded some corners.
 Although squealing caused by wheel slip is not uncommon on rail systems worldwide, the gradient and curve radius on the Johnsonville Line exacerbated it.
 During the 2012-13 Christmas/New Year period, dispensers of friction modification fluid (oil) were fitted to the line to lubricate the rail and help reduce the noise.
 The fluid has produced mixed results, reducing the squeal in some places but making no difference on others, however has the unfortunate side-effect of reducing rail adhesion – when combined with a wet rail, it has caused trains to overshoot platforms and to lose traction, resulting in cancellations or delays.
 Wheel dampers are also to be trialled on two units to help reduce the squeal.

 The 5000 series units, introduced from mid-2015, have sound dampeners in-built.
 A rubber ring is placed inside the wheel to reduce resonance as the wheel turns through a curve.

+Parts supply

+In 2025 a parts supplier for Matangi trains Trovon Australia which was owned by a Malaysian company went into administration and in January 2026 was liquidated in Australia.
+It supplied parts for HVAC a/c units, air compressors and brake units through a New Zealand branch in Upper Hutt.
+In January 2026 seven Matangis were waiting parts, and Hyundi Rotem and KiwiRail were expecting a further four units to be awaiting parts before more parts were available in August 2026.
+However this was not expected to result in a shortage of Matangis for existing services.